 The MSP scholarship is open to nationals from MENA countries, like Egypt.
 This is a unique sort of scholarship because it is intended for professionals under the age of 45.
 With this, you could receive funding to apply for short courses in the Netherlands.
 A short course is ideal to further your studies and experience the best of Holland and what it has to offer!
 Again, applications are handled by the course program you're interested in so check the list of eligible courses and start applying!

 Orange Tulip scholarship gives students from NESO countries like Brazil and Korea a chance to study in the Netherlands.
 It varies by country in regards to the courses offered, the requirements, and the total amount of scholarship offered.
 Give it a look!

 The Netherlands has a special scholarship in partnership with China, allowing a few Chinese students the opportunity to study at a Dutch university.
-This scholarship is intended for either third year BA students, master’s students, or PhD students.
-The grant totals to €16,113 euros to conduct research for at least one year.
+This scholarship is intended for either third-year BA students, master’s students, or PhD students.
+The grant totals €16,113 euros to conduct research for at least one year.

 A dream come true for Indonesian professionals; this scholarship is for either a master’s programme, short courses, or customized training programmes in the Netherlands.
 To apply for this scholarship, you need at least two years of work experience under your belt.